 Personally, I think that a “smart” rowing machine should track your fitness level and then adjust the settings automatically so that you will reach your fitness goals without you having to manually adjust the resistance.

 I do know a smart rowing machine that does this, and I’m reviewing it next.
+FYI: You might like to read my full Nordictrack RW600 rower review here.

 The Ergatta Rowing Machine